Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week8.md

 cdk deploy
 ```

-If you rename a bucket and deploy the entire stack, this wont affect the changes, you need to destroy the entire stack and relaunch using the following command:
+If a bucket is renamed and then re-deploy the entire stack, this wont affect the changes, you need to destroy the entire stack and relaunch using the following command:
 ```sh
 cdk destroy
 ```